openebs/zfs-localpv/docs/prometheus-monitoring.md

   to create & configure Alertmanager and Prometheus instances using the Operator.
 ```

-Lookup all the required pods are up and running
+Check all the required pods are up and running

 ```
 $ kubectl get pods -l "release=prometheus-operator"